-Project Project Project output Output activities Baseline Means of Baseline Project Results Formatted: Left component outcome indicators verification levels outcome gets Formatted Table 2.2 establishment of community Water User Associations (WUAs) facilitated and their functional committee members trained in maintenance and operation 2.1.1.
-Establish and/or strengthen water governance structures/arrangemen ts for Water User Associations(WUAs)s tobetter manage water source Nu mbe r of WU As esta blish ed - Number of WUAs -Number of WUAs established % committees exist and has effective manageme nt structure at the Karatu district indicator be established, well manged and with atleast 50% of members being female 10 boreholes and supply systems will be constructed and put in place Formatted: Left Formatted: Left
+Project component Project outcome Project output Output activities Baseline indicators Means of verification Baseline levels Project outcome indicator Re: get establishment of community Water User Associations (WUAs) facilitated and their functional committee members trained in maintenance and operation 2.1.1.
+Establish and/or strengthen water governance structures/arrangemen ts for Water User Associations(WUAs)s tobetter manage water source Nu mbe r of WU As esta blish ed - Number of WUAs member trained on the effective water uses and manage ment -Number of WUAs established Training reports Number of by laws on the effective water uses and management % committees exist and has effective manageme nt structure at the Karatu district by laws exist 2.1.5 Establish women- based gardens and poultry houses and trainings on FFFS (female farmer field school) provision of Number of gardens established women.
+Number of women Number of gardens established by women Number of women who More than% of women engage in traditional agriculture -